 Your interview is your chance to show us who you are and why you’d be a perfect fit for the role and the business.
 Take some time to research the job, and think about what kind of questions we might ask to find out if you’re compatible not only with the role, but with the team, the department, and the wider bank.
 Our corporate websites give a good indication of who we are and what we stand for, but taking a look at our social media will give you up to date information about our goals and what we’re working towards.
 Demonstrating an awareness of how we differ from our competitors may also show that you’ve done your homework.

 Have a few examples ready of times when you’ve learnt a skill or lesson that’s relevant to the role.
-Feel free to take notes in with you, and take the time to gather your thoughts and give a clear, well constructed answer.
+Take the time to gather your thoughts and give a clear, well constructed answer.
 Using positive, polite language and making eye contact will set you off on the right foot, and it’s always a good idea to look smart and professional.

-Almost everyone gets nervous, and we know you’re human, so if you feel overwhelmed at any point, take a deep breath, refer to your notes, and take your time.
+Almost everyone gets nervous, and we know you’re human, so if you feel overwhelmed at any point, take a deep breath, and take your time.

 Be honest and straight to the point when answering questions, and again, focus on your relevant skills and experience.
 At RBS we use competency based interview questions where we ask you to tell us about a real time when you were in a specific kind of situation, and how you made a positive impact.
 Structure your answer around one particular occasion that you experienced, what it was that you did personally, what the outcome was, and what you learnt.
 Also have a think about any questions you’d like to ask us.